AQtive Guard Configuration Reference↑

 S3_ENDPOINT_USE_EXTERNAL |

-bool | Caution: This option needs to be set to false if
+bool | Caution: This option must be set to true if

 option to